asarkar157/easytrade/observability/README.md

 ### 1. Configure External Observability Endpoints

-Before starting the observability stack, configure the endpoints for your external Prometheus, Loki, and Jaeger instances:
+**⚠️ IMPORTANT**: Before starting the observability stack with docker compose, you **must** set the following environment variables if you want to connect to external Jaeger and Loki instances:

 ```bash
 export JAEGER_ENDPOINT=http://your-jaeger-host:4318